gradient-pulse/phi-mesh/pv_video_series/pre_gs_scenes/scene_040_runway_prompt.md

-Scene 40 – Runway Prompt
+# Scene 040 – Runway Prompt
 Title: Hargreaves’ Advice

+> ⚠️ *Note: This scene was created prior to strict Gradient Syntax mapping and may include inferred transitions or psychological cues.
+It is preserved here for archival and contrast purposes.*

 Setting: Florentine’s office, early evening.
 The soft light of sunset filters through the tall windows of University College London.
 The space is quiet—books, papers, a laptop, and the faint background hum of the city beyond.
 Characters:
 	•	Florentine Fischer (speaking)